GeekInTheNorth/GeekInTheNorth.github.io/_posts/2026-03-14-stott-security-5.md

 ## Summary

 Stott Security is a free, open-source add-on for Optimizely CMS 12+, designed from the ground up to be accessible to both technical and non-technical users, with built-in audit functionality to provide clear accountability.
-The add-on supports both PaaS-based traditional headed sites and headless solutions.
+The add-on supports both PaaS-based traditional headed and headless solutions.

-Version 5 delivers a major update featuring a rebuilt **Response Headers** functionality with enhanced support for custom headers; enhanced **Audit Management** with configurable retention periods and new free-text search, and a more granular **Settings Import** tool that allows selective configuration.
+Version 5 delivers a major update featuring a rebuilt **Response Headers** functionality with enhanced support for custom headers; enhanced **Audit Management** with configurable retention periods and new free-text audit search, and a more granular **Settings Import** tool that allows selective configuration.